Manaslu Circuit Trek - 15 Days

 • Three Star (Tourist Standard) hotel in Kathmandu with bed / breakfast basis.

-• A guide who can speak English and government licensed.
+• A guide who can speak English with government licensed.

 • Food in Trekking (B-L-D).